scottrsm/julia/README.md

 ### Jupyter Notebooks

-- BoolTest.ipynb      -- Jupyter notebook to test the Boolean module.
+- BoolTest.ipynb      -- Tests the Boolean module.
-- CardTest.ipynb      -- Jupyter notebook to test the Cards module.
+- CardTest.ipynb      -- Tests the Cards module.
   - Comparisons of various poker hands is produced.
   - A poker game is simulated with two players.
+- DNNS.ipynb          -- Fits an AutoEncoder to some simple data.
-- Cluster_Test.ipynb  -- Jupyter notebook to test Cluster module.
+- Cluster_Test.ipynb  -- Does fits with different data sets and metrics for the Cluster module.
-- WordleTest.ipynb    -- Jupyter notebook to test Wordle puzzle solver strategies.
+- WordleTest.ipynb    -- Tests the Wordle puzzle solver strategies.
-- WquantileTest.ipynb -- Jupyter notebook to test Wquantiles module.
+- WquantileTest.ipynb -- Tests the  Wquantiles module.
                          In order to examine parallelism you must ensure that your notebooks are running Julia with multiple threads.